 We ask that all applicants identify a potential preceptor before the start of the program.
 You will be expected to begin your first Clinical Assistantship by the second session, so preceptors will be contracted during the first session of enrollment.
 This ensures that the skills you learn in class will be applied and developed while you’re in school, and it is vital to timely finishing of the program.

-Orientation is 1 week in length, and the three academic sessions are each 2 weeks in length and are spread throughout the program.
+Orientation is 1 week in length, and the three academic sessions are each two weeks in length and are spread throughout the program.
 Classes happen Monday through Friday from 8:30 to 5:00 here at Birthwise, and there may be occasional optional events during a session.

 Expect to spend roughly twice as many hours on homework as you do in class for a particular course, though this may vary greatly from student to student.
 Homework can include, but is not limited to, reading, journaling, take-home tests, skill development, project/presentation preparation, and creation of handouts and other documents.